DataMedSci/ProtonBeamsComposer/README.md

 -p, --halfmod (use half range as modulation value)
-    --smooth (use Savgol filter to smooth input data) --window [int, odd] (specify window used by Savgol filter) -g, --add_to_gott [int] (if specified, add this number of peaks to calculated with Gottschalk rule, can be negative) -k, --peaks [int] (number of peaks in optimization - omits calculation using Gottschalk rule) -i, --input_bp_file [str] (file with BP data - first two columns should contain domain and values respectively) -d, --delimiter [str] (delimiter used in BP file)
+    --smooth (use Savgol filter to smooth input data) --window [int, odd] (specify window used by Savgol filter) -g, --add_to_gott [int] (add this number of peaks to calculated with Gottschalk rule, can be negative) -k, --peaks [int] (number of peaks in optimization - omits calculation using Gottschalk rule) -i, --input_bp_file [str] (file with BP data, first two columns should contain domain and values respectively) -d, --delimiter [str] (delimiter used in BP file)

 Logging etc.: